an average cost of an European patent

 4. renewal of patent registrations in the relevant national patent offices (9,000 EUR)

-The translation costs are the main reason why an European patent is much more expensive than a comparable US or JP patent.
-Translation lobby is however quite powerful and numerous attempts to enable maintaining an European patent in a single language until a further translation is legally needed (court injunction, patent infringement, etc.) have failed so far.
+The translation costs have been the main reason why an European patent has been much more expensive than a comparable US or JP patent.
+See also an analysis of the European Commission.
+However, translation lobby has been quite powerful.
+Numerous attempts to enable maintaining an European patent in a single language until a further translation were legally needed (court injunction, patent infringement, etc.) failed till very recently.
+For further details I recommed personally a very recent free available publication Lost property: The European patent system and why it doesn't work by Bruno van Pottelsberghe.

 [ Back to main page ]